-Across the shimmering green meadow, a Hovercraft makes its way toward us.
+Across the shimmering green meadow a Hovercraft makes its way toward us.
 I can tell by the markings that it's from District 13.
-We're saved.

 Finnick's cheering, waving his trident in the air.
 Effie's already crying again.
 And for the first time since I've woken, I feel safe.

 The Hovercraft descends as it flies closer, but it stops over the meadow.
-Something has a hold on it.
+Something's caught hold of it.
 There's a large black tentacle wrapping its way around the Hovercraft, pulling it down into the beauty of the meadow.
 As the Hovercraft crashes down, water erupts, sending splashes of what look like shimmering diamonds into the air.
 For a moment everything sits perfectly still on the water's surface.
 Then the magic of the meadow fades as the pool of water transforms from its green shimmer to a jet black sludge.
-Finnick and Effie go silent as we witness four more tentacles spring from below the surface, dragging the screaming rebels down into the depths.
+Finnick and Effie go silent as we all witness four more tentacles spring from below the meadow's surface, dragging the screaming rebels down into the depths.

 The screaming is gone.
 And with it, all evidence of our potential rescuers has vanished.
 Is that it?
 Was that our only hope of being rescued?
 What do we do, now that our rescuers have joined the Cornucopia at the bottom of the meadow?

 Immediately, I think of Haymitch.
 He wouldn't just let the rebels leave us here.
 There must be others.
 Where would they be?
 What is it that my old mentor is trying to tell me?
 I think back to his Games.
 I think of all the dangers he faced and all the places he traveled.
 Then I remember, and it's almost as if I can hear Haymitch's voice speaking in my head.